 If you experience a bunch of food-as-reward and overeating issues, especially with carbs, that’s another sign because leptin dims the reward center of your brain when it’s functioning properly — this is what produces the feeling of satiety.

-If you frequently use the excuse, “my metabolism sucks,” you’re a prime candidate.
+If you frequently use the excuse, “my metabolism sucks,” you’re a prime candidate for leptin resistance.
 And you might not be wrong — if you’re leptin resistant then you’re metabolism DOES suck.
 But you can fix it.

-You don’t have that problem (because it’s extremely rare).
-But what’s NOT rare is producing a bunch of leptin and having deaf leptin receptors.
+You don’t have that problem, because it’s extremely rare, but what’s *not* rare is producing a bunch of leptin and having deaf leptin receptors.
 In today’s world, it’s rampant.
-Whether you make a lot and it doesn’t work or don’t make any at all doesn’t really matter: broken is broken.

-So let’s talk about that — let’s figure out how to get your leptin back on track.
+So let’s talk about how to get your leptin back on track…

 Step One: Eat in a way that naturally aligns hormone function — aka a whole foods approach based on lots of healthy fat, well sourced protein, and carb intake mostly from vegetables.
 Stages one through three of Total Body Reboot are strategically designed to restore proper hormone function, including leptin function.